Oustamanolakis/javascriptess/README.md

 #bookssystem is the addition of data, just like making a book database.

 #followers count is a accumulation of followers using the ++principle

+employee details is a sum of function aquiring data from arrays, such as select, find ...